Input Selection for Bandwidth-Limited Neural Network Inference: Introduction.

-Many machine learning applications require data to be exchanged between servers and clients during the inference phase.
-For instance, the data might be stored on a server and users have to download the data in order to process them on a local machine.
-This is the case, for example, in remote sensing, where current projects produce petabytes of satellite data every year~\cite{Landsat,Sentinel}.
-The application of a machine learning model in this field to, \eg, monitor changes on a global scale, often requires the transfer of large amounts of image data between the server and the client that executes the model, see Figure~\ref{figure:pipeline}.
-Similarly, data have often to be transferred from clients to servers for further processing.
-For instance, data collected by mobile devices are transferred to remote servers for the analysis conducted by virtual assistants such as Amazon's Alexa, Apple's Siri, or the Google Assistant.
+The data volumes have increased dramatically in various domains.
+Often, centralized storage servers/clusters are used to accommodate the collected data, which are then accessed by many users.
+This is the case in remote sensing, where current projects produce petabytes of satellite data every year~\cite{Landsat,Sentinel}.
+The application of a machine learning model in this field to, \eg, monitor changes on a global scale or to search for objects, often requires ``scanning'' all the data and, thus, induces the transfer of large amounts of data between the server and the client that executes the model~\cite{Reichstein19}.
+Similar data-intensive scenarios can be found in other disciplines as well.
+For instance, astronomers also resort to centralized storage servers such as the ones for the Sloan Digital Sky Survey~\cite{SDSS2019}.
+The data transfer between such servers and (thousands of) clients is already restricted today (\eg, via a limited bandwidth per user) and will become a serious bottleneck for projects such as the Large Synoptic Sky Survey~\cite{LSST2019} or the Square Kilometre Array~\cite{SKA2017}, which will be fully operational within the next few years and which will yield petabytes of data every month.

-While the reduction of the training and inference runtimes have received considerable attention~\cite{CoatesHWWCN13,Han2015,GordonENCWYC18,NIPS2016_6250,pmlr-v70-kumar17a,XuKWC2013}, relatively little work has been done regarding the transfer of data induced by such server/client based scenarios.
-However, this data transfer between clients and servers can become a severe bottleneck, which can significantly affect the way users can make use of the available data.
-In some cases the necessary data transfer can be reduced based on prior knowledge (\eg, in case one knows that only certain input channels are relevant for the task to be conducted).
-Also, for some learning tasks, the data transfer can be reduced by extracting a small amount of expressive features from the raw data.
-In general, such feature based reductions have to be adapted to the specific tasks and might also lead to a worse performance compared to purely data-driven approaches.

-\textbf{Contribution:} We propose a framework that allows to automatically select those parts of the input data that are relevant for a particular network.
-In particular, our approach aims to select the minimal amount of data needed to achieve a model performance that is comparable with one that can be obtained on all the input data.
-The individual selection criteria can be adapted to the specific needs of the task at hand as well as to the transfer capabilities between the server and the clients.
-As shown in our experiments, our framework can be used to sometimes significantly reduce the amount of data needed to be transferred during the inference phase without affecting the model performance much.